-We are pleased to share this extraordinary collection of historic original manuscripts and a patent model.
+In addition to getting patents for our clients and their new inventions, we are pleased to share our extraordinary collection of historic original documents related to early inventions.
 This includes several original patents and one original copyright, dated between 1776 and 1843 and signed by presidents, monarchs, secretaries of state, and attorneys general; original letters signed by famous inventors between the late 1700s and the very early 1900s; and finally, a historic patent model of a brick making machine.
 The collection is displayed in the offices of Beem Patent Law Firm in the Monadnock Building (circa 1893) in Chicago, Illinois.

 The documents (patents on the original parchment, and with original signatures, ribbons and seals) were scanned to preserve them in their current state.
 Given the age of the documents and the natural deterioration of their condition and legibility, some of the text is difficult to read.
 Thus, we have provided information about the manuscripts with transcriptions of the text.